Your serverless function has a secret... maybe it's a password for a remote API, a private key, or signing certificate.

 Accounting: For organizations that have to comply with certain regulatory requirements (typically government, health care, or financial institutions), the ability to track who did what and when is extremely important.
 Amazon has their CloudTrail service which will automatically log when a user logged in, and what actions were taken, allowing for painless record collection and reporting.

 One of the awesome things with AWS IAM is that you can use single sign-on with SAML providers.
-If your organization uses Active Directory as its central point of authentication in your environment, you can setup Active Directory Federation Services (ADFS) and deploy federation with IAM as a SAML provider.
+If your organization uses Active Directory as its central point of authentication for all the things in your environment, you can setup Active Directory Federation Services (ADFS) and deploy federation with IAM as a SAML provider.
 This means the user will authenticate against Active Directory and be signed onto AWS via SAML authentication through AWS.

 The final point I will make before we wrap up this session on from the Securing Account Access section is that you can apply IAM access to more than just users.
 You can also create IAM roles for EC2 instances.
 You may be asking yourself why this matters.
-The answer is quite simple.
-If you need to use AWS API keys it’s not recommended to store these within the instance.
-You technically can, however, if you utilize that same API key in multiple places, the chance of it becoming compromised are greater.
+The answer is quite simple, if you need to use AWS API keys it’s not recommended to store these within the instance.
+You technically can, however if you utilize that same API key in multiple places the chance of it becoming compromised are greater.
 By launching an instance with an IAM role is that the permissions get associated with the EC2 instances without having to store the API keys on the machine itself.
 The caveat here is that IAM roles can only be attached to an instance at the time of instance creation and you cannot retroactively apply these roles to existing instances.
 What you can do however is to clone the instance and re-launch it with the desired EC2 role.